 The information that appears on the EU clinical trials register website is originally provided by the company or organisation responsible for the clinical trial.
 The protocol related information is a component of the sponsor application to a national competent authority for authorisation to conduct a trial.
 The information is loaded into the EudraCT database by the national competent authority.
 The national competent authority adds to this information the authorisation of the clinical trial and the opinion from the relevant ethics committee.
-The protocol related information on clinical trials that are part of a paediatric investigation plan (PIP) and are conducted outside of the European Union and the European Economic Area is supplied by the company or organisation responsible for the PIP.
+The protocol related information on clinical trials that are conducted outside of the European Union and the European Economic Area is supplied by the company or organisation responsible.

 The result related information on clinical trials conducted in the EEA and/or outside of the EEA is shown as posted into EudraCT by the sponsor/Marketing Authorisation Holder (MAH)/Paediatric Investigational Plan (PIP) addressee.

 The European Medicines Agency (EMA) is not responsible for the completeness or accuracy of this information.
 In addition, the EMA and NCAs assume no liability for any party's use, or the results of such use, of any part of the database.